 Hypothermia and Its Etiology

-During normal metabolic processes, the body regulates the core temperature by either creating heat, cooling, or conserving heat.
+During normal metabolic processes, the body regulates the core temperature by creating heat, cooling, or conserving heat.
 Heat conservation is done by peripheral vasoconstriction and by behavior.
 Producing heat is done by shivering and by increasing the levels of thyroxine and epinephrine.

 Persons at risk for hypothermia: